Maximizing CNN Accelerator Efficiency Through Resource Partitioning

-The timeline of the accelerator operation is divided into \emph{segments}.
-In each segment, each CLP sequentially processes its layers, with each layer having its own independent data.
-The segment ends when all CLPs finish.
-Figure~\ref{fig:clp_pipe} shows an example where CLP0 processes three layers (L1, L3, and L4) and CLP1 processes two (L2 and L5).
-In each segment, each CLP only consumes data generated during the \emph{previous} segment, avoiding data dependencies within a segment.
-For example, the output produced by L1 in segment $i$ will be used as input for L2 in segment $i+1$.
-This means that processing an image requires 5 segments of time, therefore data from 5 different images will be in flight at a time.
+The timeline of the accelerator operation is divided into \emph{epochs}.
+In each epoch, each CLP sequentially processes its layers, with each layer having its own independent data.
+The epoch ends when all CLPs finish.
+Figure~\ref{fig:clp_pipe} shows an example where CLP0 processes three layers (L1, L3, and L4) and CLP1 processes two layers (L2 and L5).
+In each epoch, each CLP only consumes data generated during the \emph{previous} epoch, avoiding data dependencies within a epoch.
+For example, the output produced by L1 in epoch $i$ will be used as input for L2 in epoch $i+1$.
+This means that processing an image requires five epochs, therefore data from five different images will be in flight at a time.
 Because the intermediate data are typically too large to hold on chip, all CLPs read their inputs from and write their outputs to off-chip memory.

 If the evaluation latency must be limited further, one can constrain the layer assignment such that layers for the same CLP are adjacent in the CNN structure.
 This way, a CLP can process multiple layers for an image in a single epoch, and the total number of in-flight images is equal to the number of CLPs.
 This means one can reduce latency by limiting the number of CLPs, but this is achieved at the cost of throughput.

 There are several considerations for a Multi-CLP system to achieve high throughput; we use these as the targets of our optimization method (Section~\ref{ssec:optimization}).
-First, the segment length, and thus the system throughput, is limited by the CLP that takes the longest to complete its assigned work.
-For example, in Figure~\ref{fig:clp_pipe}, CLP0 is idle after it finishes L4 until the next segment begins.
-Second, the convolutional layers assigned to a CLP should have dimensions compatible with the CLP dimensions, to ensure high dynamic DSP utilization.
-Third, the on-chip memory allocated to each CLP is inversely related to the bandwidth it requires; larger CLP buffers reduce off-chip data transfer.
+First, the epoch length, and thus the system throughput, is limited by the CLP that takes the longest to complete its assigned work.
+For example, in Figure~\ref{fig:clp_pipe}, CLP0 is idle after it finishes L4, until the next epoch begins.
+Second, the convolutional layers assigned to a CLP should have dimensions compatible with the CLP's dimensions to ensure high arithmetic unit utilization.
+Third, the on-chip memory allocated to each CLP is inversely related to the off-chip bandwidth that it requires; larger CLP buffers reduce off-chip data transfer.